Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Breaking the Limit: Trimerization-Based Amplification

 \subsection{Entropy-Driven Trimer-Based Amplifier}

-A simple ``folklore'' construction for a trimer-based amplifier is the entropy-driven design illustrated in \cref{fig:entropy-driven}.
-This system leverages the thermodynamic drive to global entropy (in the sense of the number of separate complexes) following the introduction of the input $X_0$.
+A simple construction for a trimer-based amplifier is the entropy-driven design illustrated in \cref{fig:entropy-driven}.
+This system leverages the thermodynamic drive toward greater global entropy (in the sense of the number of separate complexes) following the introduction of the input $X_0$.

 Intuitively, the system implements the following abstract reaction: